seg4lt/jai-c-compiler/README.md

 # TODO
-- [ ] Better reporting - error reporting as separate concern
 - [ ] SETCC needs only 1 byte, but today we are using 4 bytes.
 Need to fix this
 - [ ] Parse typedef - Read more on context sentitive grammer.
-- [ ] Postfix unary operator are not working properly.
-Need to fix this.
 - [ ] Update to support arm64 assembly